burke-md/tool-nft/README.md

 Whitelist
 - [x] Accounts must be able to be added to white list by contract owner.
-- [ ] Accounts must not be able to be added by other accounts.
+- [ ] Accounts must not be able to be added by non-owner.

 Integration
 - [x] Whitelisted accounts can use whitelist mint function(See modifier in Whitelist contract and safeWhitelistMint func in Tool contract).